 The Tri-Cities Enterprise Center building (TEC) was built by the City of Richland in 1987.
 It became available for purchase in the fall of 2011.
-The Port of Benton purchased the 20,000 square-foot facility and its 4.79 acres of property.
+The Port of Benton purchased the 20,000 square-foot facility 4.79 acres of land.

-Current use: This building is used to support the B Reactor Tours, neighborhood commercial, and startups.
+Current use: This building is to support the B Reactor Tours and startups.
 Restaurants and breweries are the main tenants within the facility.

-Future plans: This building is currently full; potential expansion, routine maintenance and signage improvements are planned.
-The port will consider construction of a development building.
+Future plans: This building is currently full; The port will consider construction of a development building and routine maintenance and upgrades will continue.